willstMSFT/microsoft-365-docs/copilot/scheduled-prompts.md

 Scheduled prompts in Microsoft 365 Copilot allow users to automate Copilot prompts to run at set times and frequencies in Microsoft Teams, Office.com/chat, and Microsoft Outlook for the web and Desktop.
 As an admin, you can manage this feature for your organization.

+>[!NOTE]
+> This feature is in preview.
+As an admin, you can opt-in to making this feature available to your organization.
+To learn more, see [Opt in or out of preview](#opt-in-or-out-of-preview).

 ## Before you begin

 You must have both of the following licenses to manage Scheduled prompts:

-- Microsoft 365 Copilot license
+- Microsoft 365 Copilot license (in the Copilot subscription)
 - Standard Microsoft Power Automate license

-Before you start using the Scheduled prompts feature, ensure that the Optional connected experiences setting is on.
+Before you start using the Scheduled prompts feature, ensure that the Optional connected experiences setting is on in your tenant admin portal.
 This setting should be on by default, but you can double-check by accessing the Optional connected experiences setting at [config.office.com](https://config.office.com/).

 Additionally, if you block all new connectors by default using Power Platform Data Loss Prevention (DLP) policies, you’ll need to run the following command to explicitly reclassify the connector: